xiaomeixw/NoPreferences/README.md

 # NoPreferences Usage
-Use NoPreferences So easy , API style just like Retrofit
+Use NoPreferences So easy , API style just like Retrofit:

 NoPreferences turns your set/get API into a Java interface.